 Do Cornrows Come From Africa?

-The article about boxers’ braids in the French magazine, “Paulette”, created a strong reaction among some readers, outraged at the statement that cornrows were created by boxers, and simply denying their African history of braids.
-And what a surprise to see that among the photographs chosen to illustrate the subject, the edition only chose white models.
+The article about boxers’ braids in the French magazine, “Paulette”, sparked a strong reaction among readers, outraged at the statement that cornrows were created by boxers, and simply denying their African history of braids.
+The selection of exclusively white models to represent cornrows in the magazine’s photographs raised eyebrows.
 As if cornrows were only acceptable on Caucasians … That was not the purpose of Paulette’s, one suspects, but some have read it as a contempt for the cornrows worn by black women.
 Seeing cornrows in all the fashion magazines, usually being worn most often by western models, means that they are saying this hairstyle has an aesthetic value only on white women.

 Cornrows vs Braids